François Kinson

-François-Joseph Kinson (Dutch: Franciscus Josephus Kinsoen) (Bruges 29 January 1770 - 18 October 1839), was a Flemish painter.
+François-Joseph Kinson (Dutch: Franciscus Josephus Kinsoen) (29 January 1770 in Bruges - 18 October 1839 in Bruges), was a Belgian painter.

 Kinson attended art school at Bruges and soon established a reputation in Ghent and Brussels.
 He exhibited a portrait in Paris in 1799.
 Settled in Paris from 1794 on, the artist courted the favor of the rich and famous of the time.
 He worked for Napoleon's court and eventually became court painter to Jérôme Bonaparte, King of Westphalia.
 Kinson is best remembered for his portraits of elegant women.
 The artist continued to work in Paris, but died unexpectedly during a visit he made to his sisters in Bruges in 1839, at the age of 68.